BECOME A BARNSTORMERS HOST FAMILY

 Below you will find the Lancaster Barnstormers Host Family Guidelines, as well as a line to the Host Family Application.
 You are encouraged to review this information with your family in order to help make the decision to host a Barnstormers player.

-If you have already made the decision to host, please print and complete the application and return it to Liz Welch by March 9th.
-Liz can be reached directly by calling 717-358-9875 or by e-mailing firstname.lastname@example.org.
-Upon receipt of your form, she will be in contact with you to discuss further details.
+If you have already made the decision to host, please print and complete the application and return it to Ross Peeples by April 10th.
+Ross can be reached directly by e-mailing email@example.com.
+Upon receipt of your form, he will be in contact with you to discuss further details.

 Please contact us if you have any questions about the host family program.